Page 2 of 5 of the Sweet Corn Guide

-- Garden Seeders/Planters – These tools precisely set the depth and spacing for seeds.
+- Garden Seeders or Push Planters – These tools precisely set the depth and spacing for seeds.
 In prepared soil, simply walk behind the seeder; the machine will do it all for you.
-Also see our Garden Seeder Buying Guide.
+Also see our Push Seeder Buying Guide.

 Now that you know how to plant your corn seeds, in our next article we will tell what companions plants to include to add nutrients and repel pests.

 Click a page below to read the rest of our Sweet Corn Guide